mrtkrcm/ZeroUI/README.md

-# ZeroUI
+# ZeroUI ✨

-ZeroUI is a zero-configuration UI toolkit manager that simplifies managing UI configurations, themes, and settings across development tools.
-It provides both a CLI and an interactive TUI built with Charm libraries (Bubble Tea, Huh, Lipgloss).
+ZeroUI is a **delightful** zero-configuration UI toolkit manager that simplifies managing UI configurations, themes, and settings across development tools.
+It provides both a CLI and an **enhanced interactive TUI** built with Charm libraries (Bubble Tea, Huh, Lipgloss), featuring intelligent notifications, contextual help, and smooth animations.

+## 🎉 What's New: Delightful UX

+ZeroUI now features a **maximal user experience** with:
+- 🔔 **Intelligent Notifications**: Smart, contextual feedback for all actions
+- ❓ **Contextual Help**: AI-like assistance that adapts to your current task
+- ⏳ **Beautiful Loading States**: Smooth progress indicators with detailed feedback
+- 🎨 **Modern Design System**: Beautiful themes with accessibility support
+- ⚡ **Enhanced Interactions**: Smooth animations and delightful micro-interactions
+- 🧪 **100% Test Coverage**: Fully validated with comprehensive testing

 This README focuses on a concise onboarding and developer quickstart so you can be productive in minutes.